abhi3s6y9/Socializer/README.md

+#Socializer
-This is social media web app.
+This is a Web Development Project for building a Social media web application/website.